tsahara/r7rs/content/procs.md

 In Scheme, because of ``call-with-current-continuation``, the dynamic extent of a call is not always a single, connected time period.
 It is defined as follows:

-\begin{itemize}
-\item The dynamic extent is entered when execution of the body of the called procedure begins.
+- The dynamic extent is entered when execution of the body of the called procedure begins.

-\item The dynamic extent is also entered when execution is not within the dynamic extent and a continuation is invoked that was captured (using ``call-with-current-continuation``) during the dynamic extent.
+- The dynamic extent is also entered when execution is not within the dynamic extent and a continuation is invoked that was captured (using ``call-with-current-continuation``) during the dynamic extent.

-\item It is exited when the called procedure returns.
+- It is exited when the called procedure returns.

-\item It is also exited when execution is within the dynamic extent and a continuation is invoked that was captured while not within the dynamic extent.
+- It is also exited when execution is within the dynamic extent and a continuation is invoked that was captured while not within the dynamic extent.
-\end{itemize}

 If a second call to ``dynamic-wind`` occurs within the dynamic extent of the call to \var{thunk} and then a continuation is invoked in such a way that the